 The procedure for validating the medical injection molding process is critical to verify that the system offers repeatability, assurance of accuracy, and a high degree of quality.
-It’s important to validate your medical injection molding process so it’s consistent and it’s tracked and traceable.
+It’s important to receive validation for medical injection molding so it’s consistent and traceable.
 To meet these requirements, manufacturers use a three-step validation process described as:

 - Installation Qualification (IQ)